Shaded by Robin Michaelson

 Sarah pressed the receiver into my palm.
 "Don't be ridiculous.
 The day is here."

 Powerful words, those.
 The day is here.
-So I had to talk to Marie, with Sarah next to me in our holy bed, close so that I could smell the warmth of her breath and feel it on my neck.
-My heart was beating too fast so I slid away a little, for fear that Sarah might feel the vibration of my pulse.
+So I had to talk to Marie, with Sarah next to me in our holy bed, close so I could smell the warmth of her breath and feel it on my neck.
+My heart was beating too fast so I slid away a little, for fear Sarah might feel the vibration of my pulse.

 I put the phone to my ear.
 Marie, whose sound sense was prone to deteriorate in tight situations, had been recently making some bad mistakes.
 Calling me at home in the morning was one.
 Another, that I became aware of yesterday, was her attempt at stealing ninety thousand dollars from my oldest friend, her husband.